DestinE-Climate-DT/AQUA/requirements/README.md

 ##   aqua\_setup\_and\_run.sh  file

 Bash script
  - updates the ``` enviroment.yml ``` file,
- - deactivates and delete previus aqua enviroment if aqua existed and activated
+ - deactivates and deletes the previous aqua environment (if aqua is existed and is activated), and
- -  creates and activates (not yet by some reasom) new aqua enviroment.
+ - creates and activates(not yet by some reason) a new aqua environment.

 ## check\_aqua\_env.py  file

-Pythin script check if aqua enviroment already exist.
-If aqua enviroment already exist
+Python script checks if the aqua environment already exists.
+If an aqua environment already exists
- - and activated, script deactivate previus enviroment
+ - and activated, the script deactivates the previous environment
- - script delete the aqua enviroment from
+ - script delete the aqua environment from

 ##  conda\_req\_for\_yml.py  file

-Python Script update the dependencies in ``` enviroment.yml ``` file in agreement with ``` conda_requirements.txt ``` file.
+Python Script updates the dependencies in the ``` enviroment.yml ``` file in agreement with the ``` conda_requirements.txt ``` file.
-If dependency was already in the ``` enviroment.yml ``` file, the dependency will be removed and new version will be installed
+If the dependency were already in the ``` enviroment.yml ``` file, the old dependency would be removed, and the new version will be installed